-Overactive bladder (OAB) can cause a loss of bladder control and urinary leakage, also known as incontinence.
-One of the risk factors for having this condition is having weak or excessively constrictive pelvic muscles.
-Exercising those muscles may help reduce OAB symptoms.
+OAB can cause a loss of bladder control and urinary leakage, also known as incontinence.
+Having weak or excessively constrictive pelvic muscles is a risk factor.
+Exercising these muscles may help reduce OAB symptoms.

 In this article, get some tips for managing a weak bladder.

 When the smooth muscle within the bladder becomes overactive, it can lead to improper contraction and relaxation of the muscle.
 Problems in the nerves that stimulate the bladder, as well as some neurological conditions, may lead to OAB.